 You can only buy Bitcoin and Ether on Coinmama.

 Founded in 2011, Bitstamp is one of the oldest cryptocurrency exchanges.
 You can buy more different cryptocurrencies on Bitstamp than you can on Coinbase.
-It accepts bank transfer and credit/debit card with EUR and USD.
+It accepts bank transfer and credit/debit cards with EUR and USD.

 I wouldn’t recommend this website for total beginners though, as it isn’t as easy to use as Coinbase and Coinmama.
 Also, it charges high fees to purchase small amounts using your credit card.